stha1122/Responsive-Blog-Website/README.md

 # Responsive-Blog-App-Website<br/>
-Responsive Blog site project is developed using MYSQL, PHP, HTML, CSS.  <br/>
+Responsive Blog site project is developed using MYSQL, PHP, HTML, CSS, JS.  <br/>
 Talking about the project, it has lots of features.
-User can sign up and then sign in.
-User can add, edit, delete and view his own blogs.
-A user can post blogs under the different category, can search the post.
+Users can sign up and then sign in.
+User can add, edit, delete, and view their own blogs.
+A user can post blogs under different categories and search the post.
 Admin can add another new admin.
-Admin can add, edit, delete and view categories, users.
-This project is a complete blogging site for the users where posts are divided based on different categories.
+Admin can add, edit and delete categories,users.
+This project is a complete blogging site for users where posts are divided based on different categories.
 It contains a homepage from where users can check the latest blogs.
 ## Featured Post
 ![featured post](https://github.com/stha1122/Responsive-Blog-App-Website/assets/122188963/1030d324-86c7-4c8a-bbec-1fcedb70d32e)